Smowokeman/osu-wiki/news/2020-03-20-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/catch/chocolate.jpg)](https://osu.ppy.sh/beatmapsets/1061800)

-Spring is coming, wanna play a map with spring flavor? hot chocolate by [JBHyperion](https://osu.ppy.sh/users/4879508) should be one of the best choices here.
-Needless to say, the high quality mapping style is always a mark for featured artist maps, this map is no exception.
-Despite the extraordinary clean and fresh flows, the mapper also tried some new features here - extending sliders and 1/8 hyperdashes.
+Spring is coming, wanna play a map with spring flavour? 'hot chocolate' by [JBHyperion](https://osu.ppy.sh/users/4879508) should be one of the best choices here.
+Needless to say, the high-quality mapping style is always a mark for featured artist maps, this map is no exception.

+Despite the extraordinary clean and fresh flows, the mapper also tried some new features here - extending sliders and 1/8 Hyperdashes.
 These innovative patterns bring the map to the next level and make the map stands out as well.
 Please make a cup of hot chocolate and enjoy this fantastic map!

 *written by [Yumeno Himiko](https://osu.ppy.sh/users/1806962)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/catch/loving.jpg)](https://osu.ppy.sh/beatmapsets/1080025)

 'How on earth did eroge get into spotlights?' may be a question that pops up when first encountering this set.
 Despite the general stigma against the genre, [Luminate](https://osu.ppy.sh/users/4778689)'s "Loving Trip" does a great job of following the song.

 Slower parts of the song keep things interesting with varied rhythm and patterns, while higher density sections have liberal use of antiflow that contrasts well.
 This is one of the few sets that I've genuinely had fun playing this year, and I hope you give it a shot as well.

 *written by [Sinnoh](https://osu.ppy.sh/users/4236057)*

 [![](/wiki/shared/news/2020-03-20-beatmap-spotlights-winter-2020/catch/lights.jpg)](https://osu.ppy.sh/beatmapsets/1044462)

-[Kukkai](https://osu.ppy.sh/users/7811952)'s "Lights of Muse" has a certain feeling behind it that is fairly uncommon these days, reminiscent of something that would have easily had a play count in the hundred thousands if it was ranked a few years ago.
-While use of patterns and rhythm is fairly simple, the whole set is at a consistent level of fun that is hard to come by.
+[Kukkai](https://osu.ppy.sh/users/7811952)'s "Lights of Muse" has a certain feeling behind it that is fairly uncommon these days, reminiscent of something that would have easily had a play count in the hundred thousand if it was ranked a few years ago.
+While the use of patterns and rhythm is fairly simple, the whole set is at a consistent level of fun that is hard to come by.

 *written by [Sinnoh](https://osu.ppy.sh/users/4236057)*